watertreader/Cousera/Inferential_Statistic/Assignment.md

 p-value (compared to baseline) | --- | 0.319 | 0.001 |

 ## Analysis of results
+Information is given from the description.

-From the 1st hypothesis we get the following results:
+For the 1st hypothesis we get the following results:

        mu2 - mu0 = 1606 - 1367 = 239 meters
        95% confidence interval: (165 m, 314 m)